Jean Giono: First period

-Jean Giono was born to a family of modest means, his father a cobbler of Piedmontese descent and his mother a laundry woman.
+Jean Giono was born to a family of modest means.
+His father a cobbler of Piedmontese descent and his mother a laundry woman.
 He spent the majority of his life in Manosque, Alpes-de-Haute-Provence.
 Forced by family needs to leave school at the age of sixteen and get a job in a bank, he nevertheless continued to read voraciously, in particular the great classic works of literature including the Bible, Homer's Iliad, the works of Virgil, and the Tragiques of Agrippa d'Aubigné.
-He continued to work at the bank until he was called up for military service at the outbreak of World War I, and the horrors he experienced on the front lines turned him into an ardent and lifelong pacifist.
+He continued to work at the bank until he was called up for military service at the outbreak of World War I. He took part in the Battle of Verdun.
+The horrors he experienced on the front lines turned him into an ardent and lifelong pacifist.
 In 1919, he returned to the bank, and a year later, married a childhood friend with whom he had two children.
 Following the success of his first published novel, Colline (1929) (which won him the Prix Brentano earned $1,000, and drew an English translation of the book), he left the bank in 1930 to devote himself to writing on a full-time basis.

 Colline was followed by two more novels heavily influenced by Virgil and Homer, Un de Baumugnes (1929) and Regain (1930), the three together comprising the famous “Pan trilogy”, so-called because in it Giono depicts the natural world as being imbued with the power of the Greek god Pan.
 The other novels Giono published during the nineteen-thirties on the whole continued in the same vein—set in Provence, with peasants as protagonists, and displaying a pantheistic view of nature.
-Marcel Pagnol based three of his films on Giono's work of this period: Regain, starting Fernandel and with music by Honegger; Angèle, and La Femme du boulanger, with the actor Raimu.
+Marcel Pagnol based three of his films on Giono's work of this period: Regain, starring Fernandel and with music by Honegger; Angèle, and La Femme du boulanger, with the actor Raimu.